jxnpass/jxnpass.github.io/_posts/2024-3-5-RF-vs-BART.md

 The following graph reveals the recorded computation time to fit a random forest model on a dataset of about 60000 rows.
 As we increase the number of trees, we see that the computation time increases gradually.
 Computational effort also increases when we lower the minimum nodesize (leaf) of a tree.
 The interaction between ```ntree``` and ```nodesize``` also exacerbates computation time: because a ```nodesize``` of 1 creates very complex trees, creating more trees therefore requires more time to fit a model then the same high number of trees under a ```nodesize``` of 10, 20, or even higher.
 Ultimately, this graph reveals how a large number of complex trees forces the computation time to be longer than a few simple trees.

 ## BART

+Like random forests, BART also creates multiple trees, but unlike random forests, each tree is heavily constrained to be a weak learner, only meant to cover a particular part of the data.
+In addition, the ensemble of trees are summed, and not averaged, in regression settings.

 ### Fitting
 ### Tuning Parameters
 ### Computation Time